bcdev/jzarr/docs/amazonS3.rst

 How to write/read to/from an amazon S3 bucket
 =============================================
-In general Jzarr can work with :code:`java.nio.file.Path` objects.
+In general JZarr can work with :code:`java.nio.file.Path` objects.
 So if someone extends the abstract :code:`java.nio.file.FileSystem`
 (see `FileSystem <https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html>`_) to connect an AWS S3 bucket this can be used to read and write directly to such buckets.